canonical/netplan/doc/netplan-yaml.md

 ## Properties for device type `ethernets:`

+**Status**: Optional.

+**Purpose**: Use the `ethernets` key to configure Ethernet interfaces.

+**Structure**: The key consists of a mapping of Ethernet interface IDs.
+Each `ethernet` has a number of configuration options.
+You don't need to define each interface by their name inside the `ethernets` mapping.
+You can use any ID that describes the interface and match the actual network card using the `match` key.
-The general structure for Ethernet devices is shown below.
+The general configuration structure for Ethernets is shown below.

 ```yaml
 network: